-In this guide, I will be going over the common WordPress login issues and their fixes.
+In this guide, I will be providing the common information on WordPress login issues and their fixes.

 Solution 1: Reset password by editing your database using PhpMyAdmin.